 To be considered for endorsement, candidates must complete a questionnaire (links included below).
 Incumbent candidates who have been previously endorsed by the Caucus must reapply for endorsement when they run for reelection.
 You are eligible to submit a previously endorsed incumbent (PEI) questionnaire if you are the current incumbent for the same office you are running for and the NWPC-WA has previously endorsed you for your current office.
 All other candidates are asked to complete the new candidate questionnaire, and must participate in an interview with a team of Caucus volunteers in addition to submitting the questionnaire.

-Caucus Local Endorsement Action Committees (LEACs) exist in Benton, Clark, Cowlitz, Franklin, King, Kitsap, Pacific, Pierce, Snohomish, Thurston and Wahkiakum counties.
+Caucus Local Endorsement Action Committees (LEACs) exist in Benton, Clark, Cowlitz, Franklin, King, Kitsap, Pacific, Pierce, Snohomish, Thurston, Wahkiakum, and Walla Walla counties.
 Candidates in other counties will be interviewed by the state endorsement committee.
 The LEACs and state endorsement committee recommends candidates to the NWPC-WA State Steering Committee, which then votes to endorse them.

 For more information about our endorsement process, please email [email protected]